AshMagill/mernrod/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a fork of the original larbs <a href="https://github.com/LukeSmithxyz/LARBS">larbs</a> script.
+This project is a fork of the original <a href="https://github.com/LukeSmithxyz/LARBS">LARBS</a> script.

-I have added some programs
+I have added some programs for web development, and some Vim plugins as well as some snippet libaries.

-<a href="https://raw.githubusercontent.com/AshMagill/pern-art-gallery/main/c4.png"><p>C4 diagram link</p></a>

 ### Built With
 * [dwm (Window Manager)](https://www.postgresql.org/)